The Howden Design Technology & Engineering Building

 Building materiality

-The materiality of the building will contribute greatly to its relationship with its historic architectural and landscape context.
+Materials were selected to reinforce the important relationship between the building and its historic architectural and landscape context.
 Stowe School also wanted to explore how the building could work as an educational tool, expressing how different materials are employed in contemporary architecture.